Tips That Keep Your Company's E-commerce Site Secure

 Select a Secure E-commerce Platform

-Your company could choose from dozens of e-commerce platforms but prioritize security.
-At the very minimum, your platform should use an object-oriented programming language and offer a secure checkout page, sitewide SSL security, two-factor login authentication, and login session timeout.
-Consider a platform that enforces strong passwords and includes a PCI-compliant payment processor, too.
+Your company could choose from dozens of e-commerce platforms, but prioritize security.
+At a minimum, the platform should use an object-oriented programming language and offer a secure checkout page, sitewide SSL security, two-factor login authentication, and login session timeout.

 Choose Safe and Secure Web Hosting

-The best web hosting option for your e-commerce site will utilize an SSL certificate and backups.
-Secure web hosting will also limit downtime, which affects your customers’ experience and could make your site more vulnerable to hackers.
-Verify the available technical support, too, and ensure you have access to the help you need.
+The best web hosting option for your e-commerce site will utilize an SSL certificate and regular backups.
+Secure web hosting will also limit downtime, which affects customers’ experience and can expose vulnerabilities.

 Implement HTTPS